migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024 Q1 Summary<br>

+Protocol Engineering:<br>
+During Q1, my primary focus has revolved around leader rotation testing and activation.
+This involved rigorous testing across various scenarios, including sequential deactivation of internal nodes, fail tolerance, and performance measurements from remote regions.
+We successfully conducted tests on the devnet and anticipate further activation on the testnet.
+In addition to leader rotation, I've also explored a feature that allows skipping keys when they belong to a single address, enhancing recovery by redirecting to another validator instead of attempting keys of an already inactive one individually.
+I dedicated effort to resolving issues following HIP-30 activation, particularly concerning coincidences and a significant number of consensus losses.
+Furthermore, in my research endeavors, I delved deeper into the Groth16 native EVM implementation.
+I've completed the backend implementation and am currently focused on developing a Solidity wrapper.

+---

 2024-04-05 Fro: This week, I'm with Diego and Soph investigating the issue with external validator, which not being elected by the consensus.
 Additionally, i provided several PRs which increase the stability of the network.

 ---